emags112/Onus/gitignore.md

 *** To Do ***
- - finish log in form
- - log in routes
- - refactor routes
- - create redirect pages for login/register
+ - edit/update/destroy for item and collection
  - filestorage for photos
  - ???